Configuring static routes

 Packets that have a destination network of 172.16.1.0 need to be routed to Sterling and packets that have a destination address of 172.16.5.0 need to be routed to Waycross.
 Static routes can be configured to accomplish this task.

 Both static routes will first be configured to use a local interface as the gateway to the destination networks.
-Since the administrative distance was not specified, it will default to 1 when the route is installed in the routing table.

 The Lab Activity will help students learn how to configure static routes.